NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 * __Venn Diagram:__ Visually displays the overlapping items included within the three sets.
 Subsets based on overlap can be selected by clicking one or many sections of the Venn diagram.
 As sections of the Venn Diagram become highlighted in blue, their corresponding row in the overlap table becomes highlighted.

-* __Summary Table:__ Displays the alias, item type, and name for each set included in this analysis
+* __Summary Table:__ Displays the alias, item type, and name for each set included in this analysis.

 * __Overlap Table:__ Displays the number of overlapping items with set operations rather than a visual diagram.
 Subsets can be selected by checking boxes in the "Select" column, which will highlight the corresponding section of the Venn Diagram.
 As rows are selected, the "Union of selected sets" row is populated.
 Each row has an option to save the subset as a new set,  export the set as a TSV, or view files in the repository.
 The links that correspond to the number of items in each row will open the cohort in the Exploration page.